Azadeh Tabazadeh: Doctoral work

-During her doctoral studies she also contributed to the understanding of why the Antarctic atmosphere was more affected by ozone depletion than the Arctic.
-She showed that the colder temperature of the Antarctic stratosphere allowed for certain reactions to take place, leading to the loss of ozone; this was not the case in the warmer Arctic stratosphere.
-This led her to conclude that increasing surface temperatures of the Earth, and therefore decreased stratospheric temperatures, could lead to more ozone depletion.
-This made her one of the first scientists to make the link between ozone depletion and global warming.
+During her doctoral studies, she also contributed to the understanding of why the Antarctic atmosphere was more affected by ozone depletion than the Arctic.
+She showed that the colder temperature of the Antarctic stratosphere allowed for specific reactions to take place, leading to the loss of ozone; this was not the case in the warmer Arctic stratosphere.
+This led her to conclude that increasing Earth's surface temperatures, and therefore decreased stratospheric temperatures, could lead to more ozone depletion.
+This made her one of the first scientists to link ozone depletion and global warming.

 Professional career

-After her finishing her PhD, Tabazadeh moved to work at the NASA Ames Research Centre.
+After she finished her PhD, Tabazadeh moved to work at NASA Ames Research Centre.
 She continued to work on polar stratospheric clouds and their role in stratospheric chemistry.
-Her work showed that denitrification in the stratosphere was an important factor in ozone loss.
+Her work showed that denitrification in the stratosphere was an essential factor in ozone loss.
 She also made additional contributions to understanding ice formation and removal of nitric acid in the upper troposphere.